 In another important shift, VNSNY’s behavioral health nurses are now more pro-active in making recommendations to physicians about their patient’s psychiatric medications.
 Picking up on this, Suzette observed that Jean’s multiple medications were causing more problems than they were solving.
 “Their combined side effects were upsetting her more,” she says.
 Realizing the drug Remeron would address all of Jean’s symptoms, Suzette suggested substituting this medication for the others, and Jean’s primary care physician readily agreed.

 Following the new care model, Suzette also explained to Jean about the new medication and the importance of taking it daily, and got her buy-in.
 “Within three weeks Jean was doing much better,” reports Suzette.
-“Today, her medication compliance is one hundred percent and she is a different person.
+“Today, her medication adherence is one hundred percent and she is a different person.
 She’s re-gained her weight, is talking and eating more, and has started cooking again.
 Now, during my weekly visits, she asks what she can make for me!”

 “Without Suzette, I wouldn’t be in the good condition I am,” adds Jean.
 “She’s my soul mate.”